 - Legally arrested

 Failure to go along with a legally ordered BAC test will have serious legal consequences.
 The Department of Motor Vehicles (DMV) can issue a suspension of one’s driver’s license after a BAC test refusal.
+In addition, they could still charge the driver with DUI.
+They could face the penalties associated with this charge if convicted.

 Examples of DUI Charges in Los Angeles